Dhanushvinayagar/Dhanushvinayagar/README.md

 - 👋 Hi, I’m @Dhanushvinayagar
 - 👀 I’m interested in programming and development.
-- 🌱 I’m currently learning Node js and Vue js
+- 🌱 I’m currently learning Node js
-- 📫 You can reach me through dhanush22092002@gmail.com and Linkedin profile :
+- 📫 You can reach me through dhanush22092002@gmail.com and Linkedin profile :https://www.linkedin.com/in/dhanush-k-873523239

 <!---
 Dhanushvinayagar/Dhanushvinayagar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.